khachapuris/clic/MANUAL.md

 (`a += 10`, `a *= 0.1`) or just reassign it
 4. To get the value of a variable, use its name (`a`)
 5. To delete variable `a`, type `/d a`
+6. To see the list of all variables, type `/l`

 ### Functions